Near Northeast (Washington, D.C.): Present day

 H Street, so long the center of the neighborhood's life, is being structured as an arts district.
 In 2002, H Street Main Street, in partnership with the city and community members started breathing new life in the neighborhood.
 Theaters, jazz clubs, performance spaces and exotic restaurants appeared in the neighborhood.
-In 2005 and 2006, more venues and bars opened in the H Street corridor, including the Argonaut, Sidamo, Showbar Presents the Palace of Wonders, the Red and the Black, Rock & Roll Hotel, and Little Miss Whiskey's Golden Dollar, among others.
+In 2005 and 2006, more venues and bars opened in the H Street corridor.
 Business owners in that area are calling the area the Atlas District, after the movie theater (now a dance and performance studio) that has been its most prominent landmark for half a century.

 A new wave of residents has rapidly changed the area with sit-down restaurants, hip bars, more upscale retail establishments.
 The older residents note that this process has also made the neighborhood feel safer with more affluent residents investing in the community.
 This is a return to a more diverse community as it was before the 1968 riots when most white residents left.